logtay/web102_prework/README.md

 ## Notes

 My main challenge was transitioning from Flask to JavaScript.
 I have some knowledge in JavaScript but am looking to expand it as previous courses I've taken had minimal interaction with it or the concepts were not delved into that much.
 I appreciated that the prework explained these concepts more in depth.
-I have more experience working with Flask, so it was a challenge to translate that knowledge into JavaScript.
+I have more experience working with Flask, so it was interesting/challenging to see how to do some of the same things in a different language and also to see how they are similar.
 Overall, I found working on the project enjoyable and it was nice to get an overview of new concepts and approaches to web development.

 ## License